10XGenomics/enclone/README.md

 characterization of individual immune cells.

-For the general audience: every time you get sick, your body mounts an immune response involving selective amplification of immune cells and mutations within them.
-From a biological sample (such as a blood draw), enclone allows you to see the history of individual immune cells within a biological sample (such as a blood draw or biopsy): how they evolved in response to antigens, including those in viruses, bacteria and tumors.
+For the general audience: every time you get sick, your body mounts an immune response involving selective amplification of immune cells and mutations within them. enclone allows you to see the history of individual immune cells within a biological sample (such as a blood draw or biopsy): how they evolved in response to antigens, including those in viruses, bacteria and tumors.
 Understanding this is a highly active research area with many mysteries that will take years if not decades to fully sort out, with